ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/resiliency-design.md

 ### Single-zone clusters
 {: #single-zone-clusters}

 In single zone clusters, all the worker nodes are provisioned in one availability zone that is selected by the user.
 For high availability, at least 3 worker nodes are recommended so that application instances can be distributed across multiple worker nodes to provide protection from worker node failures.
 Red Hat OpenShift automatically reschedules pods from unavailable worker nodes.
-In single-zone clusters, {{site.data.keyword.Bluemix_notm}} automatically creates three replicas of main components for high availability.
+In single-zone clusters, {{site.data.keyword.Bluemix_notm}} automatically creates three replicas of the main components for high availability.
 If the cluster is created in a multizone region, the three primary replicas are spread across the availability zones in the region.

 Single-zone clusters provide protection from logical and container failures but do not protect from zone failures or physical host failures since there is no guarantee that the worker nodes will be placed in different physical hosts.
 Single-zone clusters provide cost-effective solutions with 99.9% infrastructure availability that might be appropriate for nonproduction environments or nonbusiness critical applications.